jasonjac2/OneMoreWiki/Extra-Commands.md

 ## Insert Pronunciation
 Inserts the "ruby text" pronunciation of selected words.
 This uses an online service that supports over a dozen languages.

+## Map Linked Pages
+Generates a report showing all pages that contain links to other pages.
+This can be scope to the current section, current notebook, or all notebooks.
+The report is produced as a new page in the current section.

+By default, links are scanned within the chosen scope, e.g. just the current section.
+If you want to include links beyond the current scope, check the _Include cross-notebook references_ checkbox.
+Depending on the number of pages and notebooks, this can be time consuming.

 ## Merge pages
 Merges two or more pages into a single page preserving formatting and position of outlines.